-Missouri Commercial Lending: Midwest Fundamentals, Institutional Capital Access
+Missouri Commercial Lending: Midwest Fundamentals, National Capital Access

-Healthcare giants, a revitalizing St. Louis, Kansas City's logistics hub, and agricultural operations that feed the nation.
-Missouri deals pencil at price points that make sense.
+Two major metros.
+Healthcare giants.
+A logistics hub that serves the entire country.
+Missouri deals work at price points that make sense.

 Economic Overview

-St. Louis is experiencing a meaningful revitalization in several key submarkets.
-The Cortex Innovation Community along I-64, developed in partnership with Washington University and BJC, has attracted hundreds of technology and bioscience companies to a 200-acre district that includes lab space, tech-enabled offices, coworking facilities, and mixed-use residential.
-Downtown St. Louis has seen hotel development and conversion activity driven by the convention center, Busch Stadium, and the Arch tourism economy.
-The Delmar Loop, the Grove, and Soulard neighborhoods have active restaurant, retail, and residential development.
-NGA West, the new $1.7 billion National Geospatial-Intelligence Agency campus in North St. Louis, is expected to catalyze surrounding neighborhood investment.
+St. Louis is revitalizing in key areas.
+The Cortex Innovation Community along I-64 has drawn hundreds of tech and biotech companies to a 200-acre district with lab space, offices, and mixed-use housing.
+Downtown is seeing hotel development around the convention center, Busch Stadium, and the Arch.
+The Delmar Loop, the Grove, and Soulard have active restaurant and retail growth.
+The $1.7 billion NGA West campus in North St. Louis is expected to drive more investment nearby.

 Loan Programs